Updated November 30 at 10:30 a.m.

 If I studied at UNBC, or at another DLI, in the January semester, and I can't attend the September term because of COVID-19, what happens to my study permit?

 If there is a gap in studies of greater than 150 days, you must either apply to change your status (for instance, change it into visitor status) or leave Canada.
 This means you also need to stop working if you are presently employed.

-I want to start studying this fall, but I don’t have a study permit.
+I want to start studying next semester, but I don’t have a study permit.
 If I study without a study permit, will this time contribute to my Post-Graduate Work Permit (PGWP) Programme eligibility?

 Time spent studying without a study permit will not contribute to your PGWP.
 A study permit, or a study permit approval, is required, for this time spent studying to contribute towards PGWP programme eligibility.